 The Corporation of the Township of Laurentian Valley

-Take notice that the Council of the Corporation of the Township of Laurentian Valley passed By-Law No. 2025-02-005 on the 18th day of February, 2025, under Sections 34, 39, 39.1 and 39.2(1) of the Planning Act, R.S.O.
+Take notice that the Council of the Corporation of the Township of Laurentian Valley passed By-Law No. 2025-08-029 on the 20th day of August, 2025, under Section 34 of the Planning Act, R.S.O.
 1990, c.P.13.

-Purpose, Effect & Location of Zoning By-law Amendment File No. Z2024-11
+Purpose, Effect & Location of Zoning By-law Amendment File No. Z2025-04

-The lands affected by this Amendment are known municipally as 1721 Sandy Beach Road and are located within North Part Lot 16, Concession 8, in the geographic Township of Alice, in the Township of Laurentian Valley, as shown on the Key Map.
+The lands affected by this Amendment are located within Parts 1 & 2 on 49R-15387; Parts 9, 10 & 15 to 17 on 49R-19069, and within Part Lots 21 to 23, Concession 2, FAL, geographic Township of Pembroke, in the Township of Laurentian Valley, as shown on the attached Key Map.

 Effect of Public Consultation on Decision

-No comments were received during the public consultation process prior to a decision being made by Council.
+Comments received during the public consultation process were considered by Council prior to a decision being made.

-And further, take notice that that any individual, corporation or public body may appeal to the Ontario Land Tribunal (OLT) in respect of the By-law by filing no later than 4:00 p.m. on the day of February 18, 2025, a notice of appeal with the Clerk of the Corporation of the Township of Laurentian Valley, which must set out the reasons for the appeal and must be accompanied by the fee by certified cheque or money order, in the amount of $1100.00 (or $400 if the Appellant is a private citizen or eligible community group if a Request for Reduction Form is also filed at the time of Appeal and the Reduction Request is granted).
+And further, take notice that that any individual, corporation or public body may appeal to the Ontario Land Tribunal (OLT) in respect of the By-law by filing no later than 4:00 p.m. on the day of September 11, 2025, a notice of appeal with the Clerk of the Corporation of the Township of Laurentian Valley, which must set out the reasons for the appeal and must be accompanied by the fee by certified cheque or money order, in the amount of $1100.00 (or $400 if the Appellant is a private citizen or eligible community group if a Request for Reduction Form is also filed at the time of Appeal and the Reduction Request is granted).
 The appeal must also be accompanied by the completed OLT appeal form.
 If you wish to appeal to the Ontario Land Tribunal (OLT), the Appeal Form and Appeal Fee Reduction Request Form are available from the Tribunal website at https://olt.gov.on.ca/appeals-process/forms/ or by contacting the Township if you do not have access to the internet.

-A copy of the proposed amendment, material provided under Section 34 (10.1) of the Planning Act and any additional information relating to the proposed Zoning By-law Amendment, are available for inspection at the Township office or by contacting the Township office at 613-735-6291 during regular office hours referencing Application File No. Z2025-10.
+A copy of the proposed amendment, material provided under Section 34 (10.1) of the Planning Act and any additional information relating to the proposed Zoning By-law Amendment, are available for inspection at the Township office or by contacting the Township office at 613-735-6291 during regular office hours referencing Application File No. Z2025-04.
 Questions related to the application should be directed to Lauree Armstrong, Township Planner or Angela Siebarth, Planning Technician.

 Only individuals, corporations and public bodies may appeal a by-law to the Ontario Land Tribunal (OLT).
 A notice of appeal may not be filed by an unincorporated association or group.
 However, a notice of appeal may be filed in the name of an individual who is a member of the association or the group on its behalf.